vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/lots.rst

 Use lots to manage groups of products
 =====================================

-*Lots* are one of the two ways to identify and track products in Odoo.
+*Lots* are one of the two ways to identify and track products in Leansoft.
 A lot usually indicates a specific batch of an item that was received, is currently stored, or was shipped from a warehouse, but can also pertain to a batch of products manufactured in-house, as well.